ArshidAli84/CACHE-EMS/README.md

 # CACHE-EMS
-CACHE-EMS Model for Maximizing Energy Resilience on Building Level
+Energy-Constrained Critical Load Aware Post-Disaster Home Energy Management

 1. Run the python file (Generating_random_Loads and Criticality) that will give the output parameters for loads, criticaltiy and labels.
-2. Copy it and input it to the main julia file (CACHE-EMS, Implementation and results) and run it.
+2. Copy it and input it to the main julia file
+3. use the my_data.csv file and run the main formulation for CACHE-EMS.
-3. This will give the output optimized values and plots.
+4. This will give the output optimized values and plots.
-4. To generate/visualize the increasing trend of natural disasters, run the python file (Natural_disasters_trend file) to visualize the trend from last 50 years.
+5. To generate/visualize the increasing trend of natural disasters, run the python file (Natural_disasters_trend file) to visualize the trend from last 50 years.
 The data as csv file is also attached for or can be accessed online.
-While using this data/source, a credit to the authors/organization is mendatory in the form of citation.
+While using this data/source, a credit to the authors/organization is mendatory.